aruniyengar/storage-manager/README.md

 https://github.com/aruniyengar/storage-manager/blob/master/src/test/java/com/ibm/storage/storagemanager/performancetester/tests/PerformanceTests.java

 ###Going Beyond the Generic Key-Value Interface: Using Individual Features of a Specific Data Store
 When Redis is being used, it may be desirable to use features of Redis which go beyond the methods offered by the KeyValue interface.
-The following KeyValueRedis method returns a data structure corresponding to the Jedis interface for Redis [Jedis] which allows application programs to access the cache using Jedis methods:
+The following KeyValueRedis method returns a data structure corresponding to the Jedis interface for Redis which allows application programs to access the cache using Jedis methods:
 ~~~ java
     /**
      * Return underlying Jedis object for applications to explicitly use.